Mueller was appointed in May 2017 to investigate Russian interference with the 2016 presidential election

 After the 9/11 terrorist attacks,

-Mueller transformed the priorities of the FBI from a strict law enforcement agency, to one focused on national security, gathering intelligence and countering terrorism globally.
+Mueller helped transform the FBI into an agency focused on national security as well as law enforcement, gathering intelligence and countering terrorism globally.

 1973-1976 - Associate attorney at the law firm of Pillsbury, Madison and Sutro.